 II

-Enron North America Corp., a Delaware corporation ("Company"), and Citation Oil & Gas Corp. a Delaware corporation ("Customer"), referred to collectively as the "Parties," enter into this Master "Spot" Purchase/Sale Agreement (together with all Transactions, collectively, this "Agreement") effective as of the 1st Day of May, 2001 (the "Effective Date").
+Enron North America Corp., a Delaware corporation ("Company"), and Citation 1994 Investment Limited Partnership, a Texas limited partnership ("Customer"), referred to collectively as the "Parties," enter into this Master "Spot" Purchase/Sale Agreement (together with all Transactions, collectively, this "Agreement") effective as of the 1st Day of May, 2001 (the "Effective Date").
 The ENFOLIO General Provisions set forth in Appendix "1" shall apply to this Agreement.

 ARTICLE 1.
 TERM This Agreement shall govern all Transactions and continue in effect from Month to Month, unless terminated by either Party upon 30 Days prior written notice to the other Party; provided, this Agreement shall continue to apply to all Transactions then in effect until completed.
 Termination of this Agreement in all instances shall be subject to Section 8.4.